-$^{9}$ Although the rich country's GDP falls because it exports capital, its GNP will rise as it receives the income that accrues to that capital.
-I discuss the Lucas (1990) paradox in section 5.
+8 Although the rich country's GDP falls because it exports capital, its GNP will rise, as it receives the income that accrues to that capital.
+I discuss the Lucas (1990) paradox in Section 5.

-Liliana Rojas-Suárez 1993).
+Developing and developed countries also implemented the process of capital account liberalization at different times.
+Developed countries liberalized in the late 1970s and early 1980s (Reisen and Fischer, 1993).
+Most developing countries did not liberalize until the late 1980s and early 1990s (Mathieson and Rojas-Suárez, 1993).
 The differences in liberalization dates highlight an additional limitation of the Rodrik paper.
 Since developing-country liberalizations commenced in the late 1980s and early 1990s, empirical attempts to determine whether liberalization boosted investment and growth should use data that extend into the 1990s.
 Because Rodrik's data end in 1989, they exclude developing-country economic performance in precisely the period when we would expect to see the effects of liberalization.
-Therefore, it is not clear that Rodrik's data tell us anything about the impact of capital account liberalization on growth in developing countries.
+Therefore, it is not clear that Rodrik's data tell us anything about the impact of capital account liberalization on growth in developing countries.9